pawel80-dev/IaC-Azure-GCP-onprem-Function/README.md

-# IaC-Azure-GCP-onprem-Function
+# IaC-Azure-GC-onprem-Function
-Terraform, build and deploy Function type of service in Azure, GCP and on-prem infra.
+Terraform, build and deploy Function type of service in Azure, GC and on-prem infra.
 Each deployment is in a separate workflow (.yaml) file.
 Each workflow runs independent from each other.
 All jobs in the workflow start in pararel.

 Github runners:
-- hosted for Azure and GCP deployments
+- hosted for Azure and GC deployments
 - self-hosted for on-prem deployment

 Authentication methods:
 - Azure: OpenID Connect
-- GCP: service account key JSON (review)
+- GC: service account key JSON (review)
 - on-prem (TODO)

-Terraform state will be kept in Terraform Cloud (instead of Azure or GCP storage).
+Terraform state will be kept in Terraform Cloud (instead of Azure or GC storage).

 Access to Azure is done via OpenID Connect (federated credentials in Entra ID application, Entity type = Environment, AZURE_CLIENT_ID = Application ID).
 Useful links:
 [GitHub OIDC in Azure](https://docs.github.com/en/actions/how-tos/secure-your-work/security-harden-deployments/oidc-in-azure)